‘My 600-lb Life’ Update: Lupe Loses 423 lbs, Leaves Gilbert After Continued Relationship Problems

 When Gilbert was first featured on My 600-lb Life, many viewers were quite sympathetic to him, as Lupe was unable to reciprocate the care he consistently gave her.
 As the episode ended, however, avid fans of TLC’s hit reality TV show were aghast at his behavior, as it has been demonstrated that Gilbert could be pretty passive-aggressive, even cheating on his wife and admitting it in front of her.
 A particularly painful scene in Lupe’s original My 600-lb Life episode involved Gilbert stuffing his wife into a tiny car for a long road trip, which caused Lupe to suffer from extreme pain and discomfort.
 Gilbert, for his part, appeared to be entirely unsympathetic then, brushing off his wife’s complaints as trivial.

 This week’s episode, however, managed to get viewers even more disappointed at Gilbert.
 While his wife has lost more than half of her weight, avid fans of My 600-lb Life have stated in online forums such as Reddit that Gilbert continued to be self-centered and passive-aggressive towards his wife.
-During the immediate aftermath of Lupe’s major skin removal surgery, viewers were aghast as Gilbert demanded that his wife engages in sexual activities with him.
+During the immediate aftermath of Lupe’s major skin removal surgery, viewers were aghast as Gilbert demanded that his wife engage in sexual activities with him.
 Considering that his wife was still in extreme pain after undergoing a major operation, such a demand came across as ill-intentioned and downright insensitive.

 Lupe's doctor is concerned about her fast food-loving husband.
 Catch part 2 of her story tonight at 9pm #My600lblife pic.twitter.com/3MUh0n6vWv